-My new book with University of Minnesota Press, How We Became Sensorimotor: Movement, Measurement, Sensation will be published in October 2021, and is now available to pre-order.
+My new book with University of Minnesota Press, How We Became Sensorimotor: Movement, Measurement, Sensation was published in October 2021.

 The book is the culmination of years of research, including archive visits in London and Montreal, and interviews with scientists working with neurorehabilitation and neuroprosthetics.
 It has been a labour of love, spurred by those internal sensations of muscular movement and how they are conceived in physiology and phenomenology.